ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 REST routes are required to use the eZ Platform REST API prefix, `/api/ezp/v2`.
 You can create new resources below this prefix.

-To do so, you will/may need to create
+To do so, you will/may need to create:

--   a Controller that will handle your route actions
+-   a controller that will handle your route actions
--   a Route, in your bundle's routing file
+-   a route, in your bundle's routing file
--   a Controller action
+-   a controller action
--   Optionally, a `ValueObjectVisitor` (if your Controller returns an object that doesn't already have a converter)
+-   optionally, a `ValueObjectVisitor` (if your controller returns an object that doesn't already have a converter)
--   Optionally, an `InputParser`
+-   optionally, an `InputParser`

 ### Controller